danielsievers/housetemp/README.md

 pytest tests/ -v
 ```

+> [!IMPORTANT]
+> **Agents & Automation**: Always use the python executable inside the virtual environment (`.venv/bin/python`) when running commands directly, or use `make` targets.
+System python may not have the correct dependencies or version.
+> Example: `.venv/bin/python -m pytest tests/` matches the `make test` behavior.

 ### Controlling Plots
 By default, tests run silently without showing plots.
 To enable plots during tests: